 Choose a Lender

 Once you know your budget, you can begin shopping around for lenders and interest rates.
 A higher credit score and healthy credit report will make you eligible for loans with lower interest rates.
-You should also consider whether you want to sign an agreement with a bank or finance company or with a credit union.
+You should also consider whether you want to sign an agreement with a bank, finance company or credit union.

 Credit unions may be able to offer lower interest rates than banks and finance companies, but they may only lend to members and may have more stringent credit requirements than a bank.
-See this article from Credit.com for more guidelines on how to choose between a bank and credit union.
+Do your homework!

 Review Documents Carefully Before Signing

 Always secure your auto loan agreement in writing, and be sure to review all of the details of the agreement very carefully before signing.
-This agreement should provide details on what would occur if you ever fall behind on payments.
+This agreement should provide details related to default and steps the lender can take if terms of the loan are broken.